-an increase of \$3.9 million due to the delivery of the Creole Spirit in February 2016;

-- an increase of \$2.5 million due to the delivery of the Oak Spirit in July 2016; and - an increase of \$2.1 million in relation to our agreement to provide shipbuilding and site supervision costs associated with the four LNG newbuilding carriers in the BG Joint Venture;
+- an increase of \$3.9 million due to the delivery of the Creole Spirit; - an increase of \$2.5 million due to the delivery of the Oak Spirit; and - an increase of \$2.1 million in relation to our agreement to provide shipbuilding and site supervision costs associated with the four LNG newbuilding carriers in the Pan Union Joint Venture (however, we had a corresponding increase in net voyage revenues);

-- a decrease of \$3.8 million due to the charterer, Teekay Corporation, not being able to find employment for the Arctic Spirit and Polar Spirit for a significant portion of 2016, which permitted us to operate the vessels with a reduced average number of crew on board and reduce the amount of repair and maintenance activities performed; and - a decrease of \$1.3 million relating to crew training costs for our LNG carrier newbuildings as a result of the deliveries of the Creole Spirit and Oak Spirit in 2016.
+- a decrease of \$3.8 million due to the charterer, Teekay Corporation, not being able to find employment for the Arctic Spirit and Polar Spirit for a significant portion of 2016, which permitted us to operate the vessels with a reduced average number of crew on board and reduce the amount of repair and maintenance activities performed; and - a decrease of \$1.3 million relating to crew training costs for our LNG carrier newbuildings as a result of the deliveries of the Creole Spirit and Oak Spirit.

 Depreciation and Amortization.
-Depreciation and amortization increased by \$8.8 million in 2016 compared to 2015 primarily due to the deliveries of the Creole Spirit and Oak Spirit in February and July 2016, respectively.
+Depreciation and amortization increased by \$8.8 million in 2016 compared to 2015 primarily due to the deliveries of the Creole Spirit and Oak Spirit.